microsoft/kernel-memory/README.md

 [Semantic Kernel](https://github.com/microsoft/semantic-kernel), Microsoft
 Copilot and ChatGPT, Kernel Memory enhances data-driven features in applications built for most popular AI platforms.

-## Repository Guidance

-This repository is a public resource designed to showcase best practices and efficient architecture for specific programming scenarios.
-Although bug fixes and secure, scalable enhancements are part of our focus, rigorous reviews and strategic considerations of the code are recommended before production use.
-Similar to the nature of AI development, the project will rapidly evolve.
-We warmly welcome you to participate in the development of Kernel Memory.
-Feel free to contribute opening GitHub Issues, sending us PRs, and joining our Discord community.
-Thank you and happy coding!

-### Packages for Python, Java and other languages

-A python package with a Web Client and Semantic Kernel plugin will soon be available.
-We also welcome PR contributions to support more languages.

-In the meantime you can easily connect to Kernel Memory web service following the existing **OpenAPI** swagger at http://127.0.0.1:9001/swagger/index.html.

 ### .NET packages